H.M. Queen Silvia of Sweden

 HRH Prince Turki Bin Talal Bin Abdul Aziz al Saud

-Turki Bin Talal Bin Abdul Aziz Al Saud is the Personal Representative of H.R.H Prince Talal Bin Abdul Aziz, and the Chairman of the Board of Trustees, Mentor Arabia Foundation for drug prevention.
+Turki Bin Talal Bin Abdul Aziz Al Saud is the the Chairman of the Board of Trustees, Mentor Arabia Foundation for drug prevention.
 He is a member of the Board of Trustees of the Mentor International Foundation for drug prevention.
 He also holds the rank of Lieutenant Colonel Pilot – Army Aviation at the Royal Saudi Land Forces.
 In addition to that, he serves as the Chairman of the steering committees to implement H.R.H Prince Talal’s Initiatives to “Support the Palestinian people,” and to empower the “Iraqi Civil Society.”
 He is also a member of the Young Arab Leaders Organization.
 Turki Bin Talal Bin Abdul Aziz Al Saud holds a Bachelors degree in political science.
 He attended the Royal Military Academy “Sandhurst” and the Army Aviation Academy in the United States of America.
 He has participated in a variety of humanitarian and developmental activities and events on both regional and international fronts.